 Managing a business comes with many challenges, and the legal aspects of setting up and maintaining your own enterprise represent a significant chunk of the burden that business owners face.

-Once you have your idea, have decided the business plan works and are serious about getting started, the first main hurdle comes in deciding what type of business entity you wish to set up.
+Once you have your innovative business idea, have decided the business plan works and are serious about getting started, the first main hurdle comes in deciding what type of business entity you wish to set up.
 Each has its own advantage.
 A sole proprietorship is basic and easy to create but has limited scope for expansion.
 As a result, many decide to start as a Limited Liability Company (LLC) from the get-go.
 Your attorney will be able to help you get this aspect right with some good legal advice.

 Almost all serious businesses will have an online presence, and for many of today’s businesses this may well be the only ‘store front’ that customers will ever see.
 Getting the technical side of the website right is obviously important, but protecting your intellectual property is just as important.